NEW: Now monitoring 9 AI platforms including ChatGPT, Claude, Gemini, and Perplexity

 Priority actions:

-• Audit why you’re missing
+• Audit why you are missing

 • Build basic online presence